sous-chefs/postgresql/README.md

 * `node['postgresql']['enable_pgdg_yum']` - Whether to enable the yum repo
   by the PostgreSQL Global Development Group, which contains newer versions of PostgreSQL.

+* `node['postgresql']['initdb_locale']` - Sets the default locale for the
+  database cluster.
+If this attribute is not specified, the locale is inherited from the environment that initdb runs in.
+Sometimes you must have a system locale that is not what you want for your database cluster, and this attribute addresses that scenario.
+Valid only for EL-family distros (RedHat/Centos/etc.).

 The following attributes are generated in `recipe[postgresql::server]`.